fengyichui/usbmount/README.md

 1. __Mount__

-  when plug in a usb device, it is mounted at `/mnt/usb/$LABEL` by default and the `$LABEL` is the label of usb. you can modify the configure file at `/etc/usbmount/usbmount.conf`, more detail please see [it](usbmount.conf).
+  When plug in a usb device, it is mounted at `/mnt/usb/$LABEL` by default and the `$LABEL` is the label of usb.
+You can modify the configure file at `/etc/usbmount/usbmount.conf`, more detail please see [it](usbmount.conf).

 2. __Eject__

-  there is a script `usbeject` to help us eject usb device, more detail please see `usbeject -h`.
+  There is a script `usbeject` to help us eject usb device, more detail please see `usbeject -h`.